f-prime/ReactiveGameFramework/README.md

-# Reactive Programming Framework
+# Reactive Game Framework

-A set of tools for reactive programming in C++.
+A set of tools for reactive game engine programming in C++ .